isabella232/bas-style-kit/README.md

 [3] Please contact the *Project Maintainer* if you do not have these permissions.

-[4] This playbook uses an Ansible vault managed variables file containing the credentials of the AWS user used for Continuous Deployment.
-The password for this vault is contained in `provisioning/.vault_pass.txt` and passed to `ansible-playbook` at run time.

-For obvious reasons, this file is **MUST NOT** be checked into source control.
-Those with suitable access can download this file from the [BAS Credential Store](https://stash.ceh.ac.uk/projects/BASWEB/repos/porcupine/browse).

-[5] See the [BAS Credential Store](https://stash.ceh.ac.uk/projects/BASWEB/repos/porcupine/browse) for instructions.
+[4] See the [BAS Credential Store](https://stash.ceh.ac.uk/projects/BASWEB/repos/porcupine/browse) for instructions.

-[6] Specifically for a user account delegated from the BAS AWS account, use the [IAM Console](https://console.aws.amazon.com/iam/home?region=eu-west-1) to generate access keys.
+[5] Specifically for a user account delegated from the BAS AWS account, use the [IAM Console](https://console.aws.amazon.com/iam/home?region=eu-west-1) to generate access keys.

 ### Production - remote